TrainerRed151/mentalpoker/README.md

 To reveal cards, everyone passes their decryption key for the card with that index in the deck.
 To make a card part of someones "hand", everyone reveals their decryption key only to one party who can then secretly see the card.
 If everyone broadcasts their decrpytion keys, then everyon can view the card at that index.

-There is no limit on the number of players, though performance deteriorates worse than linearly as the number of parties grows.
+There is no limit on the number of players, though performance deteriorates worse with ElGamal cryptosystem as the number of players increases.